AdobeDocs/experience-manager-headless-adaptive-forms.en/help/faq.md

 ## Should I know React.js to use Headless adaptive forms?

-You can use any framework, library, or language to render Headless adaptive forms and use our REST APIs to validate and submit the forms.
-AF-core library, provided OOTB, is framework independent.
-React-Render and React-componet libraries, provided OOTB, are for your convenience.
-You can develop your own components and are not limited to use these.
+You can use any framework, library, or language to render Headless adaptive forms and use Adobe's REST APIs to validate and submit the forms.
+The AF-core library, provided to you out-of-the-box, is framework independent.
+React-Render and React-componet libraries, also provided to you out-of-the-box, are for your convenience.
+You can build your own components; you are not limited to the ones provided.

 <!--
 ## Did Adobe release a new AEM Archetype for Headless adaptive forms?